'I've never seen anything like Martinelli's red card!' - Arteta says Arsenal 'suffered' in Wolves win due t...

 Arsenal overtook Manchester United to move into fifth place in the Premier League after their latest win, and they have two matches in hand over fourth-place West Ham.

-However, the red cards are a worrisome trend Arteta has admitted he has "run out of ideas" with regards to fixing his team's disciplinary issues.
+However, the red cards are a worrisome trend and Arteta has admitted that he has "run out of ideas" with regards to how to fix his team's disciplinary issues.

 Martinelli became the third-youngest South American to be sent off in the Premier League (20 years, 237 days), behind Carlos Marinelli (18 years, 256 days) and Rafael (20 years, 191 days).
 Granit Xhaka, Thomas Partey and Gabriel have also been sent off since the start of the year.